Chixpy/ETKRes-MegaDrive/README.md

 You can read more about media files in [Emuteca's Web Page](https://chixpy.github.io/Emuteca/pages/Media-Files.html) (but it's in Spanish...)

 Emuteca will search media of games and groups in the next order in selected folder.
-But only de first hit:
+Stops at the first hit:

-  1. All suported files inside a subfolder named as SortTitle of the game. `MediaFolder\SoftSortTitle\*.ext` (`.ext` can be any supported media extension)
+  1. All suported files inside a subfolder named as SortTitle of the game. `MediaFolder\SoftSortTitle\*.ext`.
-  2. All suported files inside a compresed archive named as SortTitle of the game. `MediaFolder\SoftSortTitle.zip\*.ext` (`.zip` can be any supported compressed extension and all files will be extracted in a temporal folder.)
-  3. Single file with named as SortTitle of the game and a supported media extensión.    `MediaFolder\*.ext`
+  2. Only one file with named as SortTitle of the game and a supported media extensión.    `MediaFolder\*.ext`.
-  4. Step 1 to 3 with SortTitle of the game's group.
+  3. Repeat Steps 1 and 2 with SortTitle of the game's group.

-Note: Maybe be, some day, support for compressed file (Point 2) will be removed...
+**Note 1**: About `.ext`.
+  - Can be any supported and searched media file extension.
+  - Emuteca supports many other file types than they are actually searched.
+  - It can be changed in GUI config file (`GUI.ini` for EmutecaGUI).

+**Note 2**: In the past, Emuteca supported searching media files inside compressed files (`.zip`, `.7z`, etc.).
+It's slow; and music, image and vídeos are compressed archives themselves afterall.

 ## About Images

+In short:

+  - Digital images: .png
+  - Scanned or photos: .jpg

+Emuteca have some tools to help with images:

+ - [ETKPDF2CBX](https://github.com/Chixpy/Emuteca/blob/master/bin/Tools/ETKPDF2CBX.exe): For extracting pages from PDF with pdfimages / pdftopng.
+Actually this tool is from another proyect for comics but can extract pages to a folder without creating a CBX file.
+ - [ETKMagCut](https://github.com/Chixpy/Emuteca/blob/master/bin/Tools/ETKMagCut.exe): For cutting magazine texts from scanned images.
+ - [ETKIconBorder](https://github.com/Chixpy/Emuteca/blob/master/bin/Tools/ETKIconBorder.exe): For creating icons and logos with semitransparent borders.
+More info in Icons, Logos section.

 ### Screenshot, Titles

-  - **Rule #1**: No filters to screenshots.
-  - **Rule #2**: There is not need to make a ZIP, 7Z or CBX with groups of images.
+  - **Rule #1**: Original size without corrected aspect ratio.
+For example, if a system has 320x200 of resolution but the screen is 4:3, don't resize the image to 320x240.

-All images in .png format at original resolution: **320×224**, **256×224** (NTSC); **320×240**, **256×240** (PAL)
+Remember, all digital images in .png format at original resolution: **320×224**, **256×224** (NTSC); **320×240**, **256×240** (PAL)

 Some games change width resolution on the fly, like Golden Axe.

 ### Front, Back, Spine, Manual, Media, Maps, Reviews, Ads, Other

-Emuteca have ETKMagCut and ETKPDF2CBX to help cutting magazine texts

 Generally (except digital maps):